ech0ai/ech0js/README.md

 ech0 is a framework to easily create LLM powered bots over any dataset. ech0js is Javascript version of ech0.
 If you want a python version, check out [ech0-python](https://github.com/ech0ai/ech0)

-# 🤝 Let's Talk Embedchain!

-Schedule a [Feedback Session](https://cal.com/taranjeetio/ec) with Taranjeet, the founder, to discuss any issues, provide feedback, or explore improvements.

 # How it works

 It abstracts the entire process of loading dataset, chunking it, creating embeddings and then storing in vector database.